 Employees who anticipate a full refund may be exempt from withholding.
 This is different from employees who are exempt, like clergy or certain visa holders.

-Social Security and Medicare are two other taxes withheld from every tax-paying worker.
-Social Security is calculated as 6.2% of your gross earnings.
+Social Security tax and Medicare (i.e., FICA) are two other taxes withheld from every tax-paying worker.
+Social Security is calculated as 6.2% of your gross wages.

-As with all major taxes, Gusto calculates these on your behalf.
+As with all major taxes, Gusto’s payroll system calculates these on your behalf.

 Employer taxes

-This section includes the taxes that are taken from your employer and do not impact your net earnings.
+This section includes the taxes that are taken from your employer and do not impact your net income.

 The important thing to take away from this section is that these are the employer’s tax burden, not the employee.
 However, because the employer pays taxes on behalf of their employees, the fully-burdened cost of an employee is actually higher than the gross earnings.